JATOS/JATOS_docs/versioned_docs/version-3.9.1/Serving_the_Internet/JATOS-in-a-cluster.md

 JATOS can run on multiple nodes in a cluster to achieve high availability and scalability.

-## Things to know before running JATOS in a multi-node setup
+## Things to Know Before Running JATOS in a Multi-Node Setup

-* JATOS, in a multi-node setup, needs a **MySQL** or **MariaDB** database (and cannot be used with the embedded H2 database).
+* In a multi-node setup, JATOS requires a **MySQL** or **MariaDB** database (the embedded H2 database cannot be used).
-* All JATOS nodes need to **share some folders**: _study assets_, _study uploads_, _study logs_, and JATOS' _tmp_ folder.
+* All JATOS nodes must **share certain folders**: _study assets_, _study uploads_, _study logs_, and JATOS' _tmp_ folder.
-* All JATOS nodes need the **same secret**, otherwise the session cookie used for authentication won't work.
+* All JATOS nodes must use the **same secret**; otherwise, the session cookie used for authentication will not work.
-* **Updating** is arguably easier by just changing the tag of JATOS docker image to a higher version (but JATOS' auto-updater can't be used).
+* **Updating** is easiest by changing the tag of the JATOS Docker image to a higher version (the auto-updater cannot be used in a cluster).

-All these points (and more) are addressed in this page.
+All these points (and more) are addressed on this page.

+---

-## Multi-node installation with Docker Compose
+## Multi-Node Installation with Docker Compose

-A setup of JATOS with multiple nodes through [Docker Compose](https://docs.docker.com/compose/) might not make much sense, because all JATOS instances still run on the same machine.
-But it highlights some general concepts and caveats pretty well, so we describe it here.
+Setting up JATOS with multiple nodes using [Docker Compose](https://docs.docker.com/compose/) might not make much sense for production, since all instances run on the same machine.
+However, it demonstrates the general concepts and caveats well.

-How to get started with JATOS and Docker Compose is explained in [another page](/JATOS-with-Docker-Compose.html).
-You might want to follow the instructions there to get a JATOS installation with a MySQL database and Nginx running.
+Instructions for getting started with JATOS and Docker Compose are on [another page](/JATOS-with-Docker-Compose.html).
+You may want to follow those steps to set up JATOS with a MySQL database and Nginx.

-Now, if you want to run JATOS in multiple containers in parallel you need to configure the [_compose.yaml_](https://github.com/JATOS/JATOS_with_docker_compose/blob/main/compose.yaml) additionally (if you haven't already):
+To run JATOS in multiple containers in parallel, you need to additionally configure the [_compose.yaml_](https://github.com/JATOS/JATOS_with_docker_compose/blob/main/compose.yaml):

 1. Set **`-Djatos.multiNode=true`** in the _command_ section of the _jatos_ service.
-1. Set the **`JATOS_SECRET`** environment variable to a string with at least than 15 characters (otherwise the session cookie that JATOS uses for authentication won't work).
+2. Set the **`JATOS_SECRET`** environment variable to a string with at least 15 characters (required for session cookies to work).

-It's important to share some of JATOS folders between all JATOS nodes.
-In our Docker Compose setup this is already achieved with the shared _volumes_ _jatos-data_, _jatos-logs_, and _jatos-db_.
-Nothing to do here.
+It's important to share some JATOS folders between all nodes.
+In our Docker Compose setup, this is already handled with the shared volumes: _jatos-data_, _jatos-logs_, and _jatos-db_.

-Finally, to scale up and run multiple JATOS instances use the `--scale` parameter, e.g. to run two JATOS instances:
+To scale up and run multiple JATOS instances, use the `--scale` parameter.
+For example, to run two JATOS instances:

 ```shell
 docker compose -f compose.yaml up --scale jatos=2
 ```

+---

 ## JATOS with Kubernetes

 [Kubernetes](https://kubernetes.io/) is a system for container orchestration and automatic deployments.
-It offers vast possibilities to do so in many different ways that might also depend on your cloud provider.
-Here we used it with [DigitalOcean](https://docs.digitalocean.com/products/kubernetes/) - but with some adjustments it should work on any Kubernetes cluster.
+It offers many possibilities, depending on your cloud provider.
+Here, we use [DigitalOcean](https://docs.digitalocean.com/products/kubernetes/) as an example, but with some adjustments, it should work on any Kubernetes cluster.

-For the JATOS cluster we use [Kustomize](https://kubernetes.io/docs/tasks/manage-kubernetes-objects/kustomization/) to define Kubernetes objects through _kustomization_ YAML files.
+For the JATOS cluster, we use [Kustomize](https://kubernetes.io/docs/tasks/manage-kubernetes-objects/kustomization/) to define Kubernetes objects via _kustomization_ YAML files.

-We assembled all necessary files in a [git repository](https://github.com/JATOS/JATOS_with_kubernetes).
+All necessary files are available in this [git repository](https://github.com/JATOS/JATOS_with_kubernetes):

 ```shell
 git clone https://github.com/JATOS/JATOS_with_kubernetes.git
 ```

-The file [_kustomization.yaml_](https://github.com/JATOS/JATOS_with_kubernetes/blob/main/kustomization.yaml) defines our secrets and specifies the resource file, [_jatos.yaml_](https://github.com/JATOS/JATOS_with_kubernetes/blob/main/jatos.yaml), that describes the JATOS cluster.
+The file [_kustomization.yaml_](https://github.com/JATOS/JATOS_with_kubernetes/blob/main/kustomization.yaml) defines secrets and specifies the resource file [_jatos.yaml_](https://github.com/JATOS/JATOS_with_kubernetes/blob/main/jatos.yaml), which describes the JATOS cluster.

-Then, after you set up everything, you can start the cluster with:
+After setup, start the cluster with:

 ```shell
 kubectl apply -k <my_JATOS_kustomize_directory>
 ```

+---

-### Load-balancing and scaling
+### Load Balancing and Scaling

-In our [_jatos.yaml_](https://github.com/JATOS/JATOS_with_kubernetes/blob/main/jatos.yaml), for _auto-balancing_ in our JATOS cluster, we use the one [integrated in DigitalOcean](https://docs.digitalocean.com/products/kubernetes/how-to/add-load-balancers/).
-This is specified in the _Service_ object, with the _annotation_ `kubernetes.digitalocean.com/load-balancer-id: "jatos-load-balancer"`.
+In [_jatos.yaml_](https://github.com/JATOS/JATOS_with_kubernetes/blob/main/jatos.yaml), for load balancing, we use the [DigitalOcean integrated load balancer](https://docs.digitalocean.com/products/kubernetes/how-to/add-load-balancers/), specified in the _Service_ object with the annotation `kubernetes.digitalocean.com/load-balancer-id: "jatos-load-balancer"`.

 ```yaml
 apiVersion: v1